Evandria Gravewood lay curled on her bed, her face buried in silk pillows. The room was silent except for the soft, broken sound of her sobs.

 Moments later, the door opened.

-Evandria stepped out and descended the grand staircase of the Gravewood estate.
-Her long blue hair flowed like moonlit silk down her back, her blue eyes calm on the surface yet hollow within.
-She wore a deep blue dress, elegant and flawless—making her appear like the most beautiful woman in the whole continent.
+Evandria stepped out of her room and descended the grand staircase of the Gravewood estate.
+Her long blue hair flowed like moonlit silk down her back, and though her blue eyes appeared calm on the surface, they held a hollow emptiness within.
+She wore a deep blue dress, elegant and flawless, making her appear like the most beautiful woman on the whole continent.
+Yet her heart felt unbearably heavy.

 "You came."